MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 #### Specifying target machines

 Running Q# operations on a specific target machine is done by invoking Python methods directly on the imported operation object.
-Thus, there is no need to first create an object for the execution target such as a simulator.
-Call one of the following methods on an imported Q# operation to execute it:
+Thus, there is no need to create an object for the run target, such as a simulator.
+To run an imported Q# operation, invoke one of the following methods:

 - `.simulate(<args>)` uses the [full state simulator](/azure/quantum/user-guide/machines/full-state-simulator) to simulate the operation for an ideal quantum computer ([api reference for .simulate()](/python/qsharp-core/qsharp.loader.qsharpcallable#simulate---kwargs-----typing-any))
 - `.estimate_resources(<args>)` uses the [resources estimator](/azure/quantum/user-guide/machines/resources-estimator) to compute various quantum resources required by the program ([api reference for .estimate_resources(<args>)](/python/qsharp-core/qsharp.loader.qsharpcallable#estimate-resources---kwargs-----typing-dict-str--int-)
 - `.toffoli_simulate(<args>)` uses the [Toffoli simulator](/azure/quantum/user-guide/machines/toffoli-simulator) to provide a more efficient simulation method for a restricted class of quantum programs ([api reference for .toffoli_simulate()](/python/qsharp-core/qsharp.loader.qsharpcallable#estimate-resources---kwargs-----typing-dict-str--int-)

-See [Quantum simulators](/azure/quantum/user-guide/machines/) for an overview of local target machines.
+For more information about local target machines, see [Quantum simulators](/azure/quantum/user-guide/machines/).

 #### Passing inputs to Q\#